Wah-ila-toos (Clean Energy in Indigenous, Remote and Rural Communities Hub)

 Indigenous Services Canada (ISC)

-Due to high demand, the Clean Energy for Rural and Remote Communities program under Wah-ila-toos will no longer be accepting applications, effective September 15, 2023, for:
+Please note: Due to high demand, the Clean Energy for Rural and Remote Communities program under Wah-ila-toos is no longer accepting applications for:

 - Clean Energy for Rural and Remote Communities Capacity Building projects